 In November 2009, the participants in the AMP Generating Station Project (the "AMPGS Project") voted to terminate the development of the pulverized coal power plant in Meigs County, Ohio.
 The AMPGS Project was to be a 1,000 MW base load, clean-coal technology plant scheduled to go online in 2014.
 This pulverized coal plant was estimated to be a \$3 billion project, but the project's targeted capital costs increased by 37% and the engineer, procure and construct contractor could not guarantee that the costs would not continue to escalate.
-At the termination date, minimal construction had been performed on the AMPGS Project at the Meigs County site.
-AMP still intends to develop this site for the construction of a generating asset; however, at March 31, 2022, the type of future generating asset had not been determined.
+At the termination date, minimal construction had been performed on the AMPGS Project at the Meigs County site.In 2017, AMP entered into a Solar Lease and Easement Agreement with a third party to develop the AMPGS property.
+The initial lease term was for four years and has been amended to extend the term of the agreement through February 2, 2027.